Tamer Hosny: Stage and live performances

 Because of Hosny's perceived charismatic stage presence and creativity, his fans dubbed him "King of the stage".
 In an interview with Sherihan Abu Al Hassan on her program Set El Hosn, Hosny said that he doesn't pay much attention to the titles given to him by fans, like "King of a generation".
 He appreciates the "King of the stage" title due to his efforts to improve his stage appearance in Egypt.
 "I'm no king, I'm not a fan of titles at all, I only appreciate the fact that my efforts to improve Egypt's stage appearance are acknowledged by the fans", he said, "My favorite title is just being called an Egyptian Arab artist when performing abroad."

 Personal life

+In 2006, he was arrested for forging military papers to avoid military conscription.
+He received a one-year prison sentence, yet he only stayed in jail for six months.

 Hosny married Star Academy contestant and Moroccan singer Bassma Boussel in 2012.
 They have two daughters and a son.
 On 27 April 2023, the couple announced their divorce.

 He is an endorser of the soft drink Pepsi.
 He was also the first Arab celebrity to advertise the Police sunglasses brand.

+In 2016, Tamer Hosny organized the “Pulse of Life” campaign, which set a Guinness World Record for the largest blood-donation campaign in the world.
+Hosny later emphasized that the record was achieved on behalf of Egypt rather than being a personal record.

 On 9 August 2017, Hosny made history by being the first Egyptian/Arab artist to leave imprints of his hands and feet at the TCL Chinese Theatre in Hollywood, California.

+In December 2019, Tamer Hosny set a Guinness World Record for the most contributions to a bulletin board, receiving 12,086 messages from fans at Marina Mall in Abu Dhabi and surpassing the previous record of 4,900 contributions.